awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

   + `cr1.8xlarge`
   + `hs1.8xlarge`
   + `t1.micro`
-+ The original and modified Reserved Instance must have the same instance size footprint\.
++ The original and new Reserved Instance must have the same instance size footprint\.

 **Topics**
 + [Instance size footprint](#ri-modification-instance-size-footprint)